-I found some old school photos not long ago and the change between one year to the next showed a marked difference in my son.
+I found some old school photos not long ago.
+The change between one year to the next showed a marked difference in my son.
 He went from an innocent smiling boy to a sullen sneering pre-teen with black dyed hair and an ear-ring.
 I was brought to tears because I know that was brought about by my sudden separation from his father.
 He really struggled with it, and turned his angst into writing lyrics and starting a punk band.
-That was the start of his writing and his ability to turn his emotions and thoughts into the written word, which was eventually a good outcome but in it’s early days a reflection of the anger he was feeling.
+That was the start of his writing and his ability to turn his emotions and thoughts into the written word.
+It eventually had a good outcome but in it’s early days was a reflection of the anger he was feeling.

-He chose some pretty sketchy friends at that time and I could only sit back and hope he would eventually come to the realisation that these kids were no good.
+He chose some pretty sketchy friends at that time.
+I could only sit back and hope he would eventually come to the realisation that these kids were no good.
 He has always been the type of kid you can’t push in one direction because he’s likely to go the other way.
-I was very relieved when he decided to go Straight Edge in his teens – they follow a death metal band called Parkway Drive and vow to abstain from drugs, alcohol and sex, so I thought “great, at least he’ll stay away from drugs!”
+I was very relieved when he decided to go Straight Edge in his teens.
+They follow a death metal band called Parkway Drive and vow to abstain from drugs, alcohol and sex, so I thought “great, at least he’ll stay away from drugs!”

 Struggling with Identity as an Adult

-They’ve found their own way much easier as they’ve aged, and both identify strongly with the group of friends they now find them selves part of.
-My urging them to not label themselves worked in some ways as they’ve been able to mould themselves into confident adults.
-My older son is very secure in his identity, and even though he is heavily involved in the music industry, he hasn’t gone down the path of drugs and alcohol and is very staunch on that fact.
+They’ve found their own way much easier as they’ve aged, and both identify strongly with the group of friends they now find themselves part of.
+My urging them to not label themselves worked in some way.
+They’ve been able to mould themselves into confident adults.
+My older son is very secure in his identity.
+Even though he is heavily involved in the music industry, he hasn’t gone down the path of drugs and alcohol and is very staunch on that fact.
 He’s had a lot of pressure to conform over the years but it hasn’t swayed him at all.
 His music has taken him all over the world on band tours and he’s very much a part of that community.
 I’m very proud of the fact that he has such strong self image that he sticks to his principles and doesn’t care what people think.

 My younger son still struggles with self doubt at times.
 He likes to express himself by his clothes and his eclectic music taste but he struggles to pick one path in life for his career.
 My family growing up was extremely conservative and there was often damnation if you tried to break away from the Catholic nuclear traditional mould.
 God help us if we turn out gay, get divorced or believe in something other than the Catholic religion.

-My dad was praying for us till he died because he was genuinely worried about our chances of making it into heaven – me, because I’m a lapsed Catholic and divorced, and my son because he’s an atheist.
-I don’t want to go too much into my views on that because I fully respect everyone’s right to their opinions, but I feel sad for my dad that he could not see any other view from his own.
+My dad was praying for us till he died because he was genuinely worried about our chances of making it into heaven.
+Me, because I’m a lapsed Catholic and divorced, and my son because he’s an atheist.
+I don’t want to go too much into my views on that because I fully respect everyone’s right to their opinions.
+I feel sad for my dad that he could not see any other view from his own.

 Parenting Children So They Can Express Themselves

-Watching my kids grow up into adults with their strongly held beliefs and ability to verbalise those beliefs and express themselves has been a wonderful gift to me.
-I wanted them to grow up into adults with their own beliefs – I didn’t feel it was my place to impose my beliefs on to them and condemn them if their beliefs were different to mine.
+Watching my kids grow up into adults with strongly held beliefs and ability to verbalise those beliefs and express themselves has been a wonderful gift to me.
+I wanted them to grow up into adults with their own beliefs.
+I didn’t feel it was my place to impose my beliefs on to them and condemn them if theirs’ were different to mine.
 Who am I to say my beliefs are right?
 I don’t want my sons to become mini-me’s!

 I do think it’s a shame that my son felt he had to move out to be able to express his sexuality freely.
 I’ve been waiting for the big “coming out” talk to happen for years but it never has.
 I think he’s still trying to figure it all out but he couldn’t do that while living here.
 It’s not my opinion that made him feel like that.
 My husband did not vote “Yes” in the vote for gays’ rights to be married.
 Obviously for someone who may identify as gay or bi, that would upset them even if there’s no outward animosity towards them.

 Time will tell, as my son will declare himself soon enough.
-We’ve talked around the issue many times but I don’t think he really knows the answer and he’s still trying to work it all out himself.
-My extended family is not very open-minded on this issue and it would be hard to fit into unless you’re straight.
+We’ve talked around the issue many times but I don’t think he really knows the answer.
+He’s still trying to work it all out himself.
+My extended family is not very open-minded on this issue.
+It would be hard to fit into my family unless you’re straight.